BitByte-TPC/gymkhana/CONTRIBUTING.md

   -  **feat**: A new feature
   -  **fix**: A bug fix
   -  **perf**: A code change that improves performance
-  -  **refactor**: A code change that neither fixes a bug nor adds a feature
+  -  **chore**: A code change that neither fixes a bug nor adds a feature
+  -  **refactor**: A code change that improves code quality or makes it easier to maintain
   -  **style**: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
   -  **test**: Adding missing tests or correcting existing tests
 - Scope should be `ui` or `api` or `global`.